2025 New York Proposal 1: Background

 The Mount Van Hoevenberg Olympic Sports Complex has hosted various Olympic events, and serves as a training center for winter sports.
 Since it was built on state forest preserve land, it violated Article 14 of the New York Constitution, which states that "lands of the state, now owned or hereafter acquired, constituting the forest preserve as now fixed by law, shall be forever kept as wild forest lands."
 Protect the Adirondacks, an organization in support of the measure, pushed for this constitutional amendment to remedy the constitutional violation "after-the-fact."
 It was officially placed on the 2025 ballot after passing the New York State Legislature in a near-unanimous vote.

 Impact

 If passed, the constitutional violation would be remedied, and New York State would be required to buy an additional 2,500 acres to be added into Adirondack Park.
 It would also allow the continued development of the Olympic venue on over 300 acres of land.

+Results

+The proposal performed generally well across the state, winning 58 counties out of 62.
+However, all the remaining four were a part of New York City; the referendum fell in the Bronx, Queens, Kings and Richmound counties while winning in Manhattan.
+Overall, 54.5% of the votes cast in NYC were against, which represented 48.3% of the total votes in the election.